-Along with manual techniques, there are numerous other ways to clean out backed-up drains.
-Baking soda and vinegar can work wonders on pipes without any dangerous chemicals or damage.
-Pour about one-quarter cup of baking soda into the drain followed by about one-half cup of vinegar.
-Mixing these two substances will result in a ?boiling? reaction that harmlessly works to loosen clogged debris from pipes.
-Just follow-up with some hot water to clear out any remaining debris.
+Along with manual techniques, numerous other ways to clean out backed-up drains exist.
+Baking soda and vinegar can work wonders on pipes without dangerous chemicals or damage.
+Pour about one-quarter cup of baking soda into the drain, followed by about one-half cup of vinegar.
+Mixing these two substances will result in a ? boiling.
+Reaction that harmlessly works to loosen clogged debris from pipes.
+Just follow up with some hot water to clear out any remaining residue.

 Enzymatic Drain Cleaners

 Another alternative is to purchase an enzymatic, bacteria-based preparation sold in hardware stores.
-These products are all-natural, non-toxic “green” solutions that keep on working long after the initial treatment.
-Since this sort of treatment consists of putting live enzymes and bacteria into your pipes and plumbing system, they work by actually establishing beneficial colonies that continually consume organic matter including hair, food stuff, and soap film.
+These products are all-natural, non-toxic “green” solutions that work long after the initial treatment.
+Since this treatment consists of putting live enzymes and bacteria into your pipes and plumbing system, they establish beneficial colonies that consume organic matter, including hair, foodstuff, and soap film.
 To put it another way, enzymatic drain cleaners eat the yucky stuff.

-These products work best when used in a maintenance capacity for preventing clogs in the first place.
+These products work best when used in a maintenance capacity to prevent clogs in the first place.
 Mix the product with lukewarm water.
-Cold water restricts the growth of bacteria and hot water kills microorganisms.
-Put the solution into drains at night.
-The bacteria need several hours of water not running in order for the populations to become established.
-Running water will simply flush them through your system.
+Cold water restricts the growth of bacteria, and hot water kills microorganisms.
+Put the solution into the drains at night.
+The bacteria need several hours of water not running for the populations to become established.
+Running water will flush them through your system.
 For best results, treat drains monthly.

 Chemical drain cleaners are not always the best choice.
-They are dangerous to store around small children and pets and they are not exactly earth-friendly.
-The next time your drains become slow or clogged, reach for one of the many non-chemical solutions that are available today.
+They are dangerous to store around small children and pets, and they are not precisely earth-friendly.
+The next time your drains become slow or clogged, reach for one of the many non-chemical solutions available today.